sfi2/sfi2/README.md

 Below we list the repositories containing the code artifacts from the different research fronts of the project.

 `Some repositories may be unavailable because there are paper under pair-review.
-But the articles will soon be available`
+As papers are published, we will make the repositories public.`

 - WP2 - [Architecture](https://github.com/romoreira/SFI2-Facilities_Benchmarking)
 - WP3 - [Intelligent Infreastructure for Experimentation](https://github.com/romoreira/SFI2-Distributed-Orchestration)